zitadel/zitadel/CONTRIBUTING.md

 Please give us and our community the chance to get rid of security vularbilities by responsibly disclose this kind of issues by contacting [security@zitadel.com](mailto:security@zitadel.com).

 The strongest part of a community is the possibility to share thoughts.
-That's why we give try to react as soon as possible to your ideas, thoughts and feedback.
+That's why we try to react as soon as possible to your ideas, thoughts and feedback.
 We love to discuss as much as possible in an open space like in the [issues](https://github.com/zitadel/zitadel/issues) and [discussions](https://github.com/zitadel/zitadel/discussions) section here or in our [chat](https://zitadel.com/chat), but we understand your doubts and provide further contact options [here](https://zitadel.com/contact).

 If you want to give an answer or be part of discussion please be kind.
 Treat others like you want to be treated.
 Read more about our code of conduct [here](CODE_OF_CONDUCT.md).